Name of Policy: Special Educational Needs (SEN) and Inclusion (September 2021)

 - Wide ranging activities which are available to pupils with SEN such as after school clubs where additional staff are deployed and additional 1:1 tutoring

-- A Learning Mentor who provides pastoral support for pupils with social and emotional difficulties
+- A Pastoral Manager who provides pastoral support for pupils with social and emotional difficulties

 - A strong network of support staff including those who work 1 to 1 with a pupil